PhiLouGii/IndividualAssignment2/README.md

 This app, developed with Flutter, uses the TMDB API to offer users an easy way to search for and get recommendations on movies and TV shows, helping you find your next favorite entertainment.

 ## ✨Features
+* Clean and modern UI design
+* User-friendly and easy to utilise
+* Advanced search feature for movies and tv series
+* Display of different tv series and movies (trending, top rated, airing today, popular)
+* Detailed information about each selected movie or series.
+* Integration with TMDB Api
 ## 📲Screens Overview
 * __Loading Screen:__ Beautiful loading screen that has the app's name and logo on display.
 * __Movies Screen:__ Displays a screen of Trending Movies, Top Rated Movies and Upcoming Movies.
 Users get to swipe through whichever section to see a movie.